rev-net/memo/pitch.md

 We've experienced the demand for tokenized fundraising and revenue first hand, we know the tradeoffs of the tokenization tools at our disposal intimately well, and we know how cultural narratives around tokens work.
 We've been consistently one step ahead of the curve and steadfast in our values.

 We've also seen the gross extractive tendencies that over-leveraged entrepreneurs, investors, and traders can succumb to when left unchecked.
-Blockchains give us transactional freedoms – using it to progress positive-sum financial applications is hard, using it to manipulate the public with hyped-up zero sum Ponzi schemes is easy and unfortunately all to common.
+Blockchains give us transactional freedoms – using it to progress positive-sum game-theoretic financial applications like revnets is hard, using it to manipulate the public with hyped-up zero sum Ponzi schemes is easy and unfortunately all to common.

 Revnets are the standard we need to encourage more projects to hit the gas without incumbent tradeoffs.
 Their time is now – revnets would be too fragile to exist if a rent-seeking fiduciary facilitating the handling of money and rules was required, and can only outcompete as an encoded contract between network participants enforced by the blockchain protocols of today.